TuringLang/SSMProblems.jl/docs/src/index.md

 We can consider a state space model as being made up of two components:

 - A latent Markov chain describing the evolution of the latent state
-- An observation process, describing the relationship between the latent states and the observations
+- An observation process describing the relationship between the latent states and the observations

 Through this lens, we see that the distributions ``f_0``, ``f`` fully describe the latent Markov chain, whereas ``g`` describes the observation process.